senriques/Blockchain-4010-Fall-2018/README.md

 	given to you in a week or so.

 	Application: http://www.2c-why.com/UW-4010-dApp/ (Available Sep.
 10)

+3. Attendance: You are expected to show up for class.
+	Most of the material for this class and the tests will be from the lectures.
+	If you miss class you need to contact me to find out what to do and how to catch up.

+3. Reading.
+There will be required reading from things on the web.

 4. 70% from homework, 40% from tests.
 Midterm and Final.
 	There will be 2 projects for the class.